nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ### 5th AI Driving Olympics, NeurIPS 2020
 The third nuScenes detection challenge will be held at [NeurIPS 2020](https://nips.cc/Conferences/2020/).
-Submission will open on Nov 15, 2020 and close in early Dec, 2020.
+Submissions will be accepted from November 1 to December 8, 2020.
 Results and winners will be announced at the [5th AI Driving Olympics](https://driving-olympics.ai/) at NeurIPS 2020.
 Note that this challenge uses the same [evaluation server](https://eval.ai/web/challenges/challenge-page/356/overview) as previous detection challenges.